IPS-Eye-White

 "Declare the things that are going to come afterward, that we may know that you are gods".
 And since this is impossible for them, He then goes on to say "Behold, you are of no account, And your work amounts to nothing; He who chooses you is an abomination."
 (Isaiah 41:3-4.
 Emphasis Added)

 Which is why several passages in Scripture unambiguously state that the test of a true prophet was that all his words come to pass.
-If they did not the people could be sure that the Lord had not sent him.
+If the prophecy was not fulfilled the people could be sure that the Lord was not the source.
 (See for example, Deuteronomy 18:21-22 and Jeremiah 28:9).
 What seems to escape many in the church is that exactly the same principle applies today.

 See Prophets Or Deluded Charlatans